-New Urban Youth In Memoriam- Joe Jackson, Creator of the Jackson 5 and Patriarch of the World Famous Jackson Family, Passes Away at Age 89

 After years of being estranged and reuniting in later years of Joe's life, daughter LaToya also shared loving sentiments to the man she always knew as Joseph:

 I will always love you!
 You gave us strength, you made us one of the most famous families in the world.
-I am extremely appreciative of that, I will never forget our moments together and how you told me how much you cared.
-Joe Jackson
+I am extremely appreciative of that, I will never forget our moments together and how you told me how much you cared. #RIP Joe Jackson

 Joseph Walter Jackson is survived by 10 children and his wife Katherine, from whom he was legally separated at the time of his passing.
 In October 2002, Mr. Jackson was awarded a proclamation in the Rock and Roll Hall of Fame as the Best Entertainment Manager of All Time.